pivotal/docs-tap/vscode-extension/dev-containers.hbs.md

 You can use it to:

 - Run an application
-- Separate tools, libraries, or runtime environments needed for working with a codebase
+- Separate tools, libraries, and runtime environments needed for working with a codebase
 - Aid in continuous integration and testing

 For more information, see the [Development Containers](https://containers.dev/) documentation.